 It is really important to figure out what you are going to pack for the Everest Base Camp trek.
 Packing the essential equipment and gear may be challenging but you mustn’t forget how your trek is going to depend upon how well you packed.
-You need to understand the fact that you are trekking in the high Himalayas therefore; when you are packing a backpack, you must pack things depend upon the duration of your trek and maximum elevation you planned to reach.
+You need to understand the fact that you are trekking in the high Himalayas therefore; when you are packing a backpack, you must pack things depending on the duration of your trek and the maximum elevation you planned to reach.
 You can easily buy all the essential gear and equipment in Kathmandu and also if you do not wish to buy them, you can always rent them at a low cost.
 Remember, you don’t have to bring a tent and foodstuff with you.
 We would like to suggest you carry the essentials and make your trek easier.

 What is the altitude of Everest Base Camp?